 Side Effects and Precautions

-It’s advisable to consume 2 to 3 cups of lemon ginger tea in a day.
+It’s advisable to consume 2 to 3 cups of the tea in a day.
 Drinking more might give you side effects.

 Consuming too much ginger in any form might cause diarrhea, vomiting and nausea.